jimmyturnip/2022-the-shattered-gyre/session-01.md

     Envision location.
 Roll on sanctum table.
 Repository of biological specimens.

 He passes through more corridors and into another chamber, and another sickening sight greets him.
 Along the walls are pods.
 Many are empty, but some are not.
 A sickly dim light from within each inhabited pod reveals a creature from his worst nightmares.
 Sharp-toothed maws, like fish from a lightless ocean; a pair of bulging green eyes; black metallic scaled skin; arms ending in claws of steel.
 What foul fetuses can these be?
-Were they once human, or some godless alien waiting for eternity to spring a trap against sinful explorers?
+Were they once human, or some godless alien waiting for eternity to spring a trap against greedy explorers?
 Oh gods, please let them not be alive.
 Kylar stifles a retch before continuing on.
 Not far now.

     Finish an Expedition.
 Progress move.
 [9, 7] vs 8 progress.
 Weak hit.
     Mark 2 ticks on discovery track.